High School Academics

-Integrated Mathematics 10 (Algebra 2)
+Integrated Mathematics 10

-American Math 10 Advanced (Algebra 2) (elective)
+American Math 10 Advanced / Algebra II (Elective)

 Algebraic Methods: fractional exponents, operations with algebraic fractions, fractional and radical equations.
 Functions: composing two functions, inverse of a function and its graph.

-Latin III (elective)
+Latin III (Elective)

-Literature and Society
+Literature and Society (Elective)

 Physics and Chemistry 10

-Public Speaking (elective)
+Public Speaking (Elective)

 This bilingual course prepares students to speak publicly before a variety of audiences and on a broad range of topics, as they will need to do during their adult and professional lives.
-Topics include: “Why do we laugh?”; “Should people have the right to smoke in public?”; “Someone I admire;” “My future career;” and free subjects.
-Students give speeches once a fortnight on average, alternating between English and French.
+Topics include “Why do we laugh?”; “Should people have the right to smoke in public?”; “Someone I admire”; “My future career”; and free subjects.
+Students give speeches once a fortnight, on average, alternating between English and French.

-Spanish I (elective)
+Spanish I (Elective)

-In grade 10, students are given ample opportunities to review and solidify the grammar and vocabulary basics.
-They are also asked to deepen their mastery of the language through the study of various authentic documents: visual texts (literature, cartoons, advertisements) as well as audio-visual materials that expose the students to the different accents of the Spanish-speaking world as well as the diverse cultures within it.
+In grade 10, students are given ample opportunities to review and solidify grammar and vocabulary basics.
+They are also asked to deepen their mastery of the language through the study of various authentic documents: visual texts (literature, cartoons, advertisements) and audio-visual materials that expose students to the different accents of the Spanish-speaking world as well as the diverse cultures within it.

 Spanish 10 for Native Speakers

-Science and Methodology (elective)
+Science and Methodology (Elective)

-This hands-on course gives students an opportunity to discover different fields of Physics, Chemistry, Biology and Earth Science.
-In this project-based course, students choose two or three themes to investigate either on their own or as part of a team.
-They develop scientific protocols to confront real world problems and then develop a means of effective scientific communication to convey findings (research reports, posters, slide shows etc.).
-Two or three of the following themes will be studied throughout the year: science and food, science and cosmetology, science and works of art, science and the prevention of risks of human origin, science and world view, and forensics.
+This hands-on course gives students an opportunity to discover different fields of physics, chemistry, biology, and Earth science.
+In this project-based course, students choose two or three themes to investigate, either on their own or as part of a team.
+They develop scientific protocols to confront real-world problems and then develop a means of effective scientific communication to convey findings (research reports, posters, slideshows, etc.).
+Two or three of the following themes will be studied throughout the year: science and food, science and cosmetology, science and works of art, science and the prevention of risks of human origin, science and worldview, and forensics.
 This course is taught in French.

-United States History II
+United States History II (All Levels)

-Students who have followed the bilingual curriculum in Grades 9&10 will choose between the French Baccalaureate track, taught in French or bilingually (OIB), and the International Baccalaureate track, taught in English or bilingually.
+Students who have followed the bilingual curriculum in grades 9 and 10 will choose between the French Baccalaureate track, taught in French or bilingually (OIB), and the International Baccalaureate track, taught in English or bilingually.